nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 *  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.
 *  `edit 2 n/Betsy Crower` Edits the name of the 2nd person to be `Betsy Crower`.

-### Tagging a person: `tag`
+### Tagging a student: `tag`

-Tags the existing person in the address book.
+Tags the existing student in the address book.

 Format: `tag STUDENT NUMBER [t/TAG]…​`

 * Tags the student with the specified `STUDENT NUMBER`.
-* When editing tags, the existing tags of the person will be removed i.e adding of tags is not cumulative.
+* When editing tags, the existing tags of the student will be removed i.e adding of tags is not cumulative.
-* You can remove all the person’s tags by typing `t/` without specifying any tags after it.
+* You can remove all the student’s tags by typing `t/` without specifying any tags after it.

 Examples: